patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/arttherapy-movement.gif)

 Note:
-Or movement that let you embody a feeling and transform it over time.
+Or movement which lets you embody a feeling and transform it over time.

-[Movement for example, it fluctuates over time... was this ability to transform things.... you enter into an activity with an emotion and thought dance you can move it, transform it into something else....]

 --